 Cupping and chronic neck pain

 In a randomised study of patients, five cupping treatments over two weeks decreased chronic neck pain.
-While another trial compared home based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction of chronic neck pain after twelve weeks.
+While another trial compared home-based cupping massage with progressive muscle relaxation, and both groups of patients reported a similar reduction of pain after twelve weeks.

 Herbal medicine and chronic neck pain

-As with many health concerns it could be that the underlying cause of neck pain determines that best remedy.
+As with many health concerns, it could be that the underlying cause of pain determines that best remedy.
 Where stress and anxiety are a big factor it makes sense that mind-body techniques might have a greater impact.

 If you liked this article you might like to read the other articles in this series of posts, starting with Which therapies for chronic pain?